Linaro/website/_posts/previous/2017-03-08-tuesday-linaro-connect-budapest-2017.md

 amazon_s3_video_url: None
 author: connect
 categories:
-- Blog
+  - blog
 comments: false
 date: 2017-03-08 00:04:58
+excerpt:
-excerpt: See what happened during the second day of Linaro Connect Budapest 2017.
+  See what happened during the second day of Linaro Connect Budapest 2017.
 Watch the keynote and get access to the session materials that are available.
 image: /assets/images/blog/TuesdayofLinaroConnectBudapest2017.jpg
 layout: post